Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 Most people don’t start drinking thinking it will ever be a problem.

 But alcohol doesn’t take over all at once.
+It works slowly, in the background.

 That’s what makes it dangerous.
-Not just the chemical impact, but the illusion it creates.
-The way it convinces us we’re fine, even when the warning signs are stacking up.
+Not just the chemical effects, but the illusion it creates.

 Cunning